 Since 1 January 2011 Arai has been taking each day one 6 x 6 D-type, creating the Daily D-type Project, a series with a diverse subject matter, ranging from people, flowers, landscapes, cityscapes and still lives.

-His most recent series, 'Multiple Monuments for 1000 Women No1-10', 2020 (exhibited Yokohama Triennale 2020) explores the traditional belief and practice of senninbari: waistbelts embroidered by women for Japanese soldiers, notably during World War II, that were intended as good luck charms to protect their wearers.
+Takashi Arai's exhibition 'At the Shoreline' at Chiba City Festival of Arts / Chiba Foto 2021 consists of five hundred daguerreotypes of East Japan's coastal landscape - which is blocked by seawalls, staggered by nuclear power stations and military bases - and a sound installation with a three hundred years old water jar and a radiation detector.
+'Multiple Monuments for 1000 Women No 1-10', 2020, exhibited Yokohama Triennale and Purdy Hicks Gallery, 2020, explores the traditional belief and practice of senninbari: waistbelts embroidered by women for Japanese soldiers, notably during World War II, that were intended as good luck charms to protect their wearers.
 Each daguerreotype depicts a single stitch in a senninbari, or “one-thousand-stitch”.
 The meticulous process of polishing each daguerreotype plate’s surface both reflects and memorializes for Arai the labour of the women who made the stitches.

 Takashi Arai’s work has appeared in numerous exhibitions, including those at the Museum of Fine Arts, Boston; Mori Art Museum, Tokyo; National Museum of Modern Art, Tokyo and the Staatliche Kunsthalle, Karlsruhe.
 He received in 2018 the Salerno Festival 1st Prize Short Film Category for Oshita Kagami and in 2016 the 41st Kimura Ihei Award for his first monograph MONUMENTS, published by PGI in 2015.
 Arai was the winner of Source-Cord Prize, UK, 2014.
 His works are held in major public collections including the Hirschhorn Museum, Washington; San Francisco Museum of Modern Art; Museum of Fine Arts, Boston; Tokyo Metropolitan Museum of Photography and Musée Guimet, Paris.
-He will exhibit in Afterglow Yokohama Triennial 2020.
+He exhibited in Afterglow Yokohama Triennial 2020.
+He has been shortlist for the 2023 Prix Pictet Japan award.